 Probate Records, documents relating to the inheritance of property, are often necessary to complete a chain of ownership.
-These are located in the Probate Courts of county courthouses and are employed as follows:
+These are located in the Probate Courts of county courthouses and are also available on-line.

 The name of the deceased person is listed alphabetically within chronological volumes of an Index, yielding a case number.
 The numerically indexed volumes listing these case numbers in turn provide volume and page references for each instrument related to the probating of the deceased’s estate: will, inventory, division of the estate, etc. The volumes are then consulted for the copies of the instruments.